andrew/ultimate-awesome/README.md

 - [awesome-llm-role-playing-with-persona](https://github.com/neph0s/awesome-llm-role-playing-with-persona) - Awesome-llm-role-playing-with-persona: a curated list of resources for large language models for role-playing with assigned personas.
 - [Awesome-RAG](https://github.com/Danielskry/Awesome-RAG) - 😎 Awesome list of Retrieval-Augmented Generation (RAG) applications in Generative AI.
 - [security-apis](https://github.com/jaegeral/security-apis) - A collective list of public APIs for use in security.
 Contributions welcome.
+- [awesome-security-GRC](https://github.com/Arudjreis/awesome-security-GRC) - Curated list of resources for security Governance, Risk Management, Compliance and Audit professionals and enthusiasts (if they exist).
 - [awesome-webpack-perf](https://github.com/iamakulov/awesome-webpack-perf) - A curated list of webpack tools for web performance.
 - [Awesome-Unicode](https://github.com/jagracey/Awesome-Unicode) - :joy: :ok_hand: A curated list of delightful Unicode tidbits, packages and resources.
 - [awesome-nifi](https://github.com/jfrazee/awesome-nifi) - A list of useful Apache NiFi resources, processor bundles and tools.
+- [Awesome-MLLM-Hallucination](https://github.com/showlab/Awesome-MLLM-Hallucination) - 📖 A curated list of resources dedicated to hallucination of multimodal large language models (MLLM).
 - [awesome-git-hooks](https://github.com/aitemr/awesome-git-hooks) - 😎 A collection of awesome Git Hooks.
 - [awesome-ttygames](https://github.com/ligurio/awesome-ttygames) -  Unix ASCII games.
 - [academics-on-mastodon](https://github.com/nathanlesage/academics-on-mastodon) - A list of various lists consisting of academics on Mastodon.
-- [awesome-security-GRC](https://github.com/Arudjreis/awesome-security-GRC) - Curated list of resources for security Governance, Risk Management, Compliance and Audit professionals and enthusiasts (if they exist).
 - [awesome-visualization-research](https://github.com/mathisonian/awesome-visualization-research) - A list of recommended research papers and other readings on data visualization.
 - [awesome-uxn](https://github.com/hundredrabbits/awesome-uxn) - Awesome things from the community.
 - [awesome-active-learning](https://github.com/SupeRuier/awesome-active-learning) - Everything you need about Active Learning (AL).
 - [awesomemlsys](https://github.com/gpu-mode/awesomemlsys) - An ML Systems Onboarding list.
 - [awesome-distributed-systems](https://github.com/zhenlohuang/awesome-distributed-systems) - A curated list of awesome distributed systems books, papers, resources and shiny things.
 - [awesome-useful-websites](https://github.com/atakanaltok/awesome-useful-websites) - Hand-curated list of awesome and useful websites.
+- [AWESOME-FER](https://github.com/EvelynFan/AWESOME-FER) - Top conferences & Journals focused on Facial expression recognition (FER)/ Facial action unit (FAU)  .
 - [awesome-anti-forensic](https://github.com/shadawck/awesome-anti-forensic) - Tools and packages that are used for countering forensic activities, including encryption, steganography, and anything that modify attributes.
 This all includes tools to work with anything in general that makes changes to a system for the purposes of hiding information.
-- [AWESOME-FER](https://github.com/EvelynFan/AWESOME-FER) - Top conferences & Journals focused on Facial expression recognition (FER)/ Facial action unit (FAU)  .
 - [awesome-subreddits](https://github.com/iCHAIT/awesome-subreddits) - :memo: A curated list of awesome programming subreddits.
 - [awesome-critical-tech-reading-list](https://github.com/chobeat/awesome-critical-tech-reading-list) - A reading list for the modern critical programmer .
 - [awesome-python-security](https://github.com/guardrailsio/awesome-python-security) - Awesome Python Security resources 🕶🐍🔐.
 - [awesome-kubernetes-security](https://github.com/ksoclabs/awesome-kubernetes-security) - A curated list of awesome Kubernetes security resources.
+- [awesome-ai-awesomeness](https://github.com/amusi/awesome-ai-awesomeness) - A curated list of awesome awesomeness about artificial intelligence.
 - [awesome-fuzzing](https://github.com/cpuu/awesome-fuzzing) - A curated list of awesome Fuzzing(or Fuzz Testing) for software security.
 - [awesome-url-shortener](https://github.com/738/awesome-url-shortener) - 🔗 A curated list of awesome url shortener.
-- [awesome-ai-awesomeness](https://github.com/amusi/awesome-ai-awesomeness) - A curated list of awesome awesomeness about artificial intelligence.
 - [awesome-beacon](https://github.com/rabschi/awesome-beacon) - A curated list of awesome Bluetooth beacon software and tools.
 - [awesome-weekly](https://github.com/jondot/awesome-weekly) - An "awesome" type curated list of quality weekly subscription newsletters from the software world.
 - [awesome-anime-sources](https://github.com/anshumanv/awesome-anime-sources) - A curated list of everything related to anime.